 In fact, the determination of the actual quality of the diamond may be far more complicated than simply looking at the 4C’s.
 An experienced professional can show you what you need, what to look for and what will make your diamond stand out from the rest.

 Diamonds are measured by weight, the term used to describe this weight is carat and it is abbreviated to ct.

 A diamond with a carat weight of 1ct is equivalent to 200 milligrams, or 0.2g.
 This is a global standard for representing the mass of gemstones and pearls

-We automatically think all diamonds are colourless or clear.
-In fact, most diamonds have a trace of yellow or brown in them, diamonds come in all colours, including black.
-It is this lack of colour that makes diamonds the most valuable and sought after.
+We automatically think all diamonds are colourless or clear, however, most diamonds have a trace of yellow or brown in them.
+Diamonds come in all colours, including black.
+It is this lack of colour that makes diamonds the most valuable and desirable gem.

-The finest diamond colour is called a “D” colour, which means these diamonds are completely colourless or pure white.
-The further down the scale of colours, this pure whiteness decreases and more traces of colour appear.
+The finest diamond colour is called the “D” colour.
+This means these diamonds are completely colourless or pure white.
+As you go further down on the scale of colours, this pure whiteness decreases, and more traces of colour appear.
 Salera's stock a large range of different coloured diamonds, ranging from D to TLB (Brown).

 FANCY COLOUR DIAMONDS

-All items are locally handcrafted in your chosen design or let us design a unique piece to your specifications.
+All items are locally handcrafted in your chosen design or you may let us design a unique piece to your specifications.